offalynne/Input/docs/latest/README.md

 This library is a significant improvement on GameMaker's native gamepad implementation, which is fraught with cross-platform inconsistencies and the occasional show-stopping bug.
 It's a massive step up from GameMaker's barebones gamepad and keyboard implementations.

-Not only does Input rectify many issues with GameMaker's basic gamepad handling functionality, but it also improves on mouse and keyboard handling.
-On some platforms, notably MacOS, certain key combinations totally fox GameMaker causing keys to stick and produce unwanted input.
-Windows has nasty issues with touchscreen input as well, and Input addresses those problems too.

 ?> Input is a really big library!
 To get up and running fast, check out our [Quick Start](Quick-Start-Guide) page.

 ---